lurr98/spanish_variation/variation_phenomena.md

     - *lo quiere much a su hijita*
 - verb tense usage can diverge from the prescriptive norms, e.g. use of simple preterite instead of present imperfect, even when connection to the present is established
     - interpreting *Juan no llegó* as *Juan has not arrived \[yet\]*
-- breaking with the so-called "sequence of tenses", e.g. alloing a matrix verb in the past or conditional to freely combine with a subordinate verb in the preent subjunctive
+- breaking with the so-called "sequence of tenses", e.g. allowing a matrix verb in the past or conditional to freely combine with a subordinate verb in the preent subjunctive
     - *Juan me dijo que lo haga \[hiciera\] in seguida*
 - in vernacular speech of many regions, *yo* replaces *a mí* in dative-verb constructions
     - *yo \[a mí\] me parece que me voy*